Find Grad Schools

 29 Yearly Graduations

 California State University - Sacramento is the 11th most popular school in the nation for students seeking a master's degree in english language.
 Roughly 32,200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
 During the most recent year for which we have data, 29 people received their master's degree in english language from Sac State.
-Of these students, 73% were women and 33% were members of underrepresented racial-ethnic groups.
+About 72% of this group were women, and 28% were students from an underrepresented racial-ethnic group.

 27 Yearly Graduations